Todd Platts: Committee assignments

-Post-congressional career
+Judicial career

 In 2013, Platts announced that he was running for a seat on the York County Court of Common Pleas.
 In a poll conducted by the York County Bar Association, 77% of its members responded that they believed Platts to be "not qualified" to serve on the bench.
 Platts and incumbent judge Mike Flannelly, also a Republican, who was appointed to the seat in 2012 following the death of Judge Chuck Patterson, both cross-filed to run in both the Democratic and Republican primary elections.
 Platts won the Republican primary 56%–44%, while Flannelly won the Democratic primary by the same margin.
 Platts and Flannelly faced each other again in the general election in November, which Platts won with 58% of the vote, to serve a ten-year term.

+In 2023, Platts was retained by an overwhelming margin and elected to a second ten-year term with an expiration in 2033.